-Net loss attributable to noncontrolling interests increased \$5 million as compared to the 2019 period.
+Net income (loss) attributable to noncontrolling interests reflects income of \$5 million as compared to a loss of \$6 million in the 2020 period.

 Business Segments

 The following is a discussion of net revenue and operating income for the Company's segments: Financial Advisory, Asset Management and Corporate.
 Each segment's operating expenses include (i) compensation and benefits expenses that are incurred directly in support of the segment and (ii) other operating expenses, which include directly incurred expenses for occupancy and equipment, marketing and business development, technology and information services, professional services, fund administration and outsourcing, and indirect support costs (including compensation and benefits expense and other operating expenses related thereto) for administrative services.
 Such administrative services include, but are not limited to, accounting, tax, human resources, legal, information technology, facilities management and senior management activities.
 Such support costs are allocated to the relevant segments based on various statistical drivers such as revenue, headcount, square footage and other factors.